1. Charges and Student Conduct Review Board hearings

 Interim Measures may prevent a student from attending class and other College activities.
 College Life will communicate with Academic Advising and a student’s faculty instructors and/or advisors in order to determine if alternate arrangements can be made to support a student’s completion of academic assignments.

-These actions are not a presumption of responsibility for violation of Policy.
+These actions are not a presumption of responsibility for a violation of policy.
 The College will try to provide academic support where necessary.
 Academic support means that College Life will communicate with Academic Advising or faculty on a student’s behalf.
 Faculty, however, work at their own discretion and therefore, College Life can make no guarantees that student will receive the support they may desire.
 In cases involving athletes, coaches may be notified of any alleged behaviors even if interim measures are not taken.

 A. Interim Separation.
 In certain circumstances the Vice President for College Life and Dean of Students, or designee, may impose an Interim Separation from the College prior to a hearing and corresponding appeal process.
 Interim Separation may be imposed: